-Primarily, a specification must provide clear information on the content of the active component, i.e., the component that actually brings about the desired plant protective effect.
+1. Primarily, a specification must provide clear information on the content of the active component, i.e., the component that actually brings about the desired plant protective effect.
 In most cases, this will be the microbial active substance itself, but it is also possible that a major metabolite fulfills this role.
-In this latter case, the dossier should include the relevant Part A-type data2 (see 283/2013, Introduction, point viii).
-Still, in
+In this latter case, the dossier should include the relevant Part A-type data2 (see 283/2013, Introduction, point viii, and SANCO/2020/12258).
+Still, in cases where the micro-organism itself does not significantly contribute to the overall functionality, its contents must still be included in the specification.
+Here, it is important to add that the contents of the active components as included in the MASAM specification do not directly relate to efficacy (except of

-2 In case of 'active metabolites', it is advisable to consult with Ctgb prior to producing an amending 'Part A' data package for the main dossier, to attain a proportionate balance between data relevance and regulatory burdening.
-Ctgb holds the opinion that, whenever a metabolite can be considered the active substance, there is no need for submitting a separate Part A-dossier for this component.
-Not only would this incur an unreasonable burden, but it would also put any notifier of a Part A-dossier relating to an especially successful active metabolite (like for instance B. thuringiensis's δ-endotoxin) at an unbalanced advantage.
+2 In case of 'active metabolites', it is advisable to consult with Ctgb prior to drafting a 'Part A' dossier, as would be required for those instances.
+Ctgb holds the viewpoint that, whenever a metabolite can be considered the active substance, there is no need for submitting a separate dossier for this component.
+Rather - in the interest of avoiding unreasonable burdening and maintaining an 'independent dossier' philosophy - all Annex points relevant to the context are to be united in one dossier.

-cases where the microorganism itself does not significantly contribute to the overall functionality, its contents must still be included in the specification.
-Here, it is important to add that the contents of the active components as included in the MASAM specification do not directly relate to efficacy (except of course, when MASAM and mPPP are the same); only the mPPP specification provides efficacious ranges.
+course, when MASAM and mPPP are the same); only the mPPP specification provides efficacious ranges.
 Rather, the active component ranges established for the MASAM serve as input for the risk assessment and as a basis for evaluation of technical equivalence, according to SANCO/12823/2012 - rev.4.

-As stated in the Regulation, 'the content shall be expressed in appropriate terms', which means that, when the content of the active component is expressed in these terms, it most closely correlates with its efficacy - and thus, its quality of manufacture.

-2. Further, the specification must provide an adequate inventory of components that are of concern to human and/or environmental health.
-Within this group, three types of components are recognized: contaminating microorganisms, metabolites of concern, and chemicals of concern.

-For contaminating microorganisms, it needs to be verified whether a contextdependent set of pathogens remains within thresholds maintained by OECD.
-Relevant species and limits are provided in SANCO/12116/2012 - rev.0.

-Metabolites of concern are eventually established following the procedure described under 2.4.5 (see below), based on literature research on the metabolic capacities of the concerning microorganism and leads from whole genome sequencing (WGS) data.
-To identify chemicals of concern, clues may be gathered from starting materials, the manufacturing process, and additives - in short, all parameters that may unintentionally introduce impurities to the manufactured material.
+- As stated in the Regulation, 'the content shall be expressed in appropriate terms', which means that, when the content of the active component is expressed in these terms, it most closely correlates with its efficacy and thus, its quality of manufacture. - 2.
+Further, the specification must provide an adequate inventory of components that are of concern to human and/or environmental health.
+Within this group, three types of components are recognized: contaminating micro-organisms, metabolites of concern, and relevant impurities. - For contaminating micro-organisms, it needs to be verified whether a context-dependent set of pathogens remains within thresholds maintained by OECD.
+Relevant species and limits are provided in SANCO/12116/2012 rev.0. - Metabolites of concern are eventually established following the procedure described under 2.4.5 (see below), according to SANCO/2020/12258 on the risk assessment of metabolites produced by micro-organisms. - To identify relevant impurities, clues may be gathered from starting materials, the manufacturing process, and additives in short, all parameters that may unintentionally introduce (chemical) impurities to the manufactured material.
 Ctgb holds that screening beyond this practical approach may be exclusively necessary in reasoned cases.
 But even then, investigations must retain their targeted character.
-An unfocused inventory of all components present in quantities of 1 g/kg or more and typically up to analytical coverage of at least 980 g/kg, as per (EU) 283/2013, Part A, 1.11, is considered unjustifiably inefficient for microorganisms.

-3. Last, any additives must be characterized in terms of chemical identity, content range, and function.
+An unfocused inventory of all components present in quantities of 1 g/kg or more and typically up to analytical coverage of at least 980 g/kg, as per (EU) 283/2013, Part A, 1.11, is considered unjustifiably inefficient for micro-organisms. - 3.
+Last, any additives must be characterized in terms of chemical identity, content range, and function.